 As mentioned above, when it comes to fabricating balls, every rural African boy is adept.
 However, the need to improve standards for a better playing experience is handy.
 Grace and her colleagues are championing the evolution of locally made soccer balls.

-The author is visiting all 30 districts of Rwanda.
-His tour of Kayonza is sponsored by Ikaze Rwanda Tours & Travel, Imigongo Art Center, Silent Hill Hotel, Jambo Beach, Ihema View Campsite and Akagera Rhino Lodge.
+The author is visiting all 30 districts and 416 sectors of Rwanda.
+His tour of Kayonza is sponsored by Ikaze Rwanda Tours & Travel, Imigongo Art Center, Silent Hill Hotel, Jambo Beach, Ihema View Campsite, Akagera Rhino Lodge and Exposure Digital.